 In this talk, we present our work on Maggy, an open-source asynchronous hyperparameter optimization framework built on Spark that transparently schedules and manages hyperparameter trials, increasing resource utilization, and massively increasing the number of trials that can be performed in a given period of time on a fixed amount of resources.
 Maggy is also used to support parallel ablation studies using Spark.
 We have commercial users evaluating Maggy and we will report on the gains they have seen in reduced time to find good hyperparameters and improved utilization of GPU hardware.
 Finally, we will perform a live demo on a Jupyter notebook, showing how to integrate maggy in existing PySpark applications.

 Jim Dowling is CEO of Logical Clocks and an Associate Professor at KTH Royal Institute of Technology.
 He is lead architect of the open-source Hopsworks platform, a horizontally scalable data platform for machine learning that includes the industry's first Feature Store.

-Moritz Meister is a Systems Research Intern at Logical Clocks AB, the developers of Hopsworks.
-Moritz has a background in Econometrics and is about to finish MSc degrees in Computer Science from Politecnico di Milano and Universidad Politecnica de Madrid.
+Moritz Meister is a Software Engineer at Logical Clocks AB, the developers of Hopsworks.
+Moritz has a background in Econometrics and is holding MSc degrees in Computer Science from Politecnico di Milano and Universidad Politecnica de Madrid.
 He has previously worked as a Data Scientist on projects for Deutsche Telekom and Deutsche Lufthansa in Germany, helping them to productionize machine learning models to improve customer relationship management.